Altemista/Template/CONTRIBUTION.md

 >3.
 Validate the results.
 >4.
 If any errors occur, fix them and update your template accordingly.
 Go back to step one.

+## Stage your template
+When everything looks and works as expected you can open a pull request to `testing`.

+**TODO** If the template is valid, the merge will be accepted automatically and be published in the test environment of the developer platform `testdev.altemista.cloud`.

 ## Deploy your template
-When everything looks and works as expected you can open a pull request to master.
+After staging your template you can open another pull request to `master` in which you can reference the online accessible template in the test environment.

-If necessary squash your commits first to keep the commit history clean.
+A reviewer will then check if your template fulfills the required quality standards and accordingly request changes to your template.

+If everything is okay your pull request will be squashed and merged.